 To learn more about the Mario Batali Foundation, visit WWW.MARIOBATALIFOUNDATION.ORG

-Joe has co-authored two award winning books on Italian wine, and his third book, Grandi Vini, an opinionated tour of Italy’s 89 finest wines, was released in the fall of 2010 to much critical acclaim.
+Joe has co-authored two award-winning books on Italian wine.
+His third book, Grandi Vini, an opinionated tour of Italy’s 89 finest wines, was released in the fall of 2010 to much critical acclaim.
 In its first week of release in May of 2012, Joe’s highly anticipated memoir, Restaurant Man, became a New York Times Best Seller.
 A bold retelling of a life lived steeped in the ever-evolving New York City restaurant scene; Joe brazenly shares the adventures that took him from his family’s first “red sauce joint” in 1970’s Queens, to the renowned culinary empire that is the Batali & Bastianich Hospitality Group of today.
 He has received numerous accolades for his groundbreaking work in the field and in 2008 the James Beard Foundation honored him once again by presenting he and Mario with the much revered Outstanding Restaurateur Award.

 In addition to Joe’s passion for all things food and wine, he is an avid marathon runner and triathlete, having recently completed the 2011 Ford Ironman World Championships in Kona, HI.